lara-oriol-cabrera/Cyclistic-Bike-Share-Customer-Analysis/README.md

 Data reveals distinct seasonal preferences between user groups: casual users predominantly favor summer for their rides, while members show a preference for winter.
 This divergence suggests that casual riders may be more inclined to take advantage of favorable weather conditions, while members might engage in riding year-round, possibly for commuting or consistent activity.

-e) Moreover, I will explore how trip patterns vary by day of the week.
+e) Also, I will explore how trip patterns vary by day of the week.
 Recognizing that user behavior may fluctuate throughout the week, we aim to analyze the frequency and duration of rides on different days.
 ```SQL
 SELECT COUNT(Ride_Id),
 Member_Casual,